Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 Regular physical therapy helps maintain mobility and prevents muscle stiffness or complications from prolonged immobility, while ongoing psychological support is necessary to manage underlying psychiatric conditions like schizophrenia, bipolar disorder, or depression, which are linked to catatonic episodes.

-Additionally, having an emergency plan for severe episodes and quick access to medical professionals ensures that help is available when needed.
-Minimizing stress is key, as it exacerbates symptoms, so relaxation techniques, mindfulness, or yoga are beneficial in managing stress levels and preventing episodes.
+Have an emergency plan for severe episodes and quick access to medical professionals.
+Minimizing stress is key, as it worsens symptoms, so relaxation techniques, mindfulness, or yoga are beneficial in managing stress levels and preventing episodes.

 How to Help Someone With Catatonia?